-That every day has its pains and sorrows is universally experienced and most universally confessed; but let us not The most remarkable and interesting attend only to mournful truths; if we look impartially about us, we shall find to the Chicago Inter-Ocean, is that of that every day has likewise its pleasures
+That every day has its pains and sorrows is universally experienced and most universally confessed; but let us not The most remarkable and interesting attend only to mournful truths; if we look impartially about us, we shall find o the Chicago Inter-Ocean, is that of that every day has likewise its pleasures

 Be cheerful.
 It is better to live in Indian Hill, four miles from this place, sunshine than in gloom.
-If a cloud rests upon your heart, turn its silver lining to your friends, and the glow of cheer it will cast upon them will be re-flected on you, and the cloud will give way before the brightness and joy its own light has begotten.
+If a cloud rests upon your heart, turn its silver lining to your friends, and the glow of cheer it will east upon them will be redessly; he darts on first to the right and then to the left, between trunks of trees Andrew Jackson, that are familiar to the flected on you, and the cloud will give people, where an attempt has been made way before the brightness and joy its